 For 2011, when it came to talks about super fights, it's been about the possibility of Silva facing Georges St-Pierre.
 That matchup now seems unlikely with St-Pierre not ready to move up to middleweight and the general fan interest swaying towards a different opponent.
 Ever since Jon Jones dismantled Mauricio "Shogun" Rua to win the light heavyweight belt in May, fans have drummed up interest for a Silva vs. Jones "dream matchup."

-, Silva didn't have much to say about a fight against Jones, but instead showered the 23-year-old champ with praise.
+On The MMA Hour, Silva didn't have much to say about a fight against Jones, but instead showered the 23-year-old champ with praise.

 "Sometimes I look at Jon Jones fight and I remember me when I started to fight."
 Silva said.
 "I remember.
 I like Jon Jones.
 He's a good guy.
 He has great focus for training, for working.
 That's it.
 My opinion is Jon Jones is staying with the belt for a long time."